 After pollination occurs and the blossoms fade away, small brown capsules will be formed.

 If you want a flower that is solely white, look for the 'Albiflorus' variety.
 'Showy Lantern' has dark pink blossoms.
 'Sikokianus' has red blooms.
-For leaves with a white variegation around the margins, look for 'Variegata'.
+For leaves with white variegation around the margins, look for 'Variegata'.
 Dwarf varieties include 'Wallaby' and 'Hollandia'.
 This species is slow to grow and may take many years to reach maturity.

 This Enkianthus shrub is ericaceous and will need a location that offers acidic soil.
 If the pH is close, you can work on making the soil acidic, though you will need to test each year and make sure that the levels are still low enough.